backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/STS & IAM Advanced DVA.md

 	- Return credentials for users logged with an IdP (Facebook Login, Google Login, OIDC compatible)
 	- AWS recommends against using this, and using Cognito Identity Pools instead
 - **GetSessionToken**: *for MFA*, from a user or AWS account root user
-- GetFederation Token: obtain temporary credentials for a federated user
+- GetFederationToken: obtain temporary credentials for a federated user
 - **GetCallerldentity**: return details about the IAM user or role used in the API call
 - **DecodeAuthorizationMessage**: *decode error message* when an AWS API is denied